DHI-GRAS/efast/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the repository in your terminal.
-3. [OPTIONAL but recommended] Create a virtual environment: `python3.<your python version> -m venv venv`
+3. [OPTIONAL but recommended] Create a virtual environment: `python3.<your python version> -m venv .venv`
-3. Install the package: `pip install -e ./`
+3. Install the package: `pip install -e .`
 4. Run the example: `python run_efast.py`

 ### Installation